sirfan123/1530FinalProject/README.md

 # 1530FinalProject
-Samih Irfan, Kareem Mohsen, Danish Ghumman
+## Samih Irfan, Kareem Mohsen, Danish Ghumman

+This is our submission for the final project